JoaoAMarinho/FEUP-CAL/README.md

 # FEUP-AEDA 2020/2021
-Weekly exercises and the final projetc in C++ for the CAL curricular unit.
+Weekly exercises and the final project in C++ for the CAL curricular unit.

 ### Project Infos
 * **Date:** 2nd Year, 2st Semester, 2020/2021